 - conditions and restrictions (such as "can't be used on weekends")

-- fees - the Australia Post Visa gift card, for example, charges a $5.95 "activation fee", and $3.99 to call customer service.
+- fees – the Australia Post Visa gift card, for example, charges a $5.95 "purchase price", and $4 to call customer service.

 5. Overpriced hampers

-Hamper companies promise to deliver everything you need for your Christmas feast to your door, claiming they'll help you budget by allowing you to prepay in convenient instalments over the year.
+Hamper companies promise to deliver everything you need for your Christmas feast, claiming they'll help you budget by allowing you to prepay in convenient instalments throughout the year.
 They also offer groceries in bulk, and gifts such as electronics or gift cards.
-But here are the rubs.
+But here are the rubs:

 - Goods may be overpriced compared to the cost of the same goods purchased online from Coles and Woolworths (including delivery).

 - The usefulness and festiveness of some of the items is questionable.
-Chrisco's Traditional Hamper includes tinned spaghetti and two-minute noodles.
+Chrisco's Family Christmas Hamper includes tinned spaghetti and two-minute noodles.

 - Hamper companies also sell a range of other goods, including electronics, but check for inflated prices.

-TIP: To budget for next year's Christmas, consider setting up a savings plan.
-Check out the best online savings accounts.
+To budget for next year's Christmas, consider setting up a savings plan.